 By way of conclusion, we find strong evidence that NK's values and strategies have had considerable impact on the values, behaviour and collective actions of its membership in those domains that it has prioritised.
 Thus we find strong and systematic evidence of greater awareness on the part of its members in relation to the world around them and a greater willingness to take action against injustice and in pursuit of their rights.
 Furthermore, if the testimonies of NK group members are accepted as evidence of impact, it appears that there have been some significant changes in the wider community beyond the boundaries of their groups.
-NK members believed that NK's activities have improved the quality of justice, strengthened the voices of the poor, reduced the incidence of domestic and public violence against women, reduced the incidence of dowry, increased women's mobility in the public domain as well as having a positive impact on children's education.
+NK members believed that NK's activities have improved the quality of justice, strengthened the voices of the poor, reduced the incidence of dowry, increased women's mobility in the public domain as well as having a positive impact on children's education.